thomasmueller/bau-lang/doc/performance.md

 by running the same test 3 times inside the same JVM (which is arguably not quite fair).

-So in summary, for these benchmarks, Bau has a similar performance then other popular programming languages, specially C.
+What this page tries to show is that, for these limitted benchmarks, Bau has a similar performance then other popular programming languages, specially C.
 Which makes sense, because it is transpiled to C.
 It is sometimes slower, and sometimes faster, than Java, Go, and Rust.